 ISM 7930 Selected Topics in MIS (3 credits)

-MAN 7930 Selected Topics in Management (3 credits)
+MAN 6930 Selected Topics (3 credits)

 MAR 7931 Seminar on Selected Marketing Topics (3 credits)

 PUBLICATION COURSES (9 Credits)

 These courses are offered during the first three semesters of the program and have a substantial distance learning and collaboration component between class meetings, with members of the cohort being required to peer review each other’s work and make revisions.
 They represent an extension of previous courses, and require the students to create publishable documents, such as journal, conference and book chapter submissions.
 Depending upon the particular publication project, each course will have one of the following designations: